-The yellow is the result of the fading green pigments, which happens when the plant isn't healthy.
-The overwatering and underwater, including exposure to direct sunlight, is the leading cause.
+The yellow is the result of the fading green pigments, which happen when the plant isn’t healthy.
+Overwatering and underwater, including exposure to direct sunlight, is the leading cause.

 Many people tend to overwater their Philodendron than underwater it.
 If you’re watering too much, the plant gets waterlogged, and the soil stays wet for too long.
 It causes the leaves to turn yellow.
 This is especially true if the plant is in a pot without a drainage hole.

 Also, if you’re fertilizing it too often, it causes the leaves to lose their green color.
 You should fertilize it once every other month.
 Check for pest infestation such as mealybugs, spider mites, and aphids and use a proper insecticide to treat the plant.